kalimawiki/blog-writing/content/posts/in-depth-with-insilico-medicine:-redefining-pharma-through-artificial-intelligence-2025-06-17.md

   - **Promising Results:** Early clinical data have shown Rentosertib to have an acceptable safety profile and encouraging anti-tumor activity, positioning it as a promising asset in Insilico Medicine’s pipeline with potential for future regulatory approval (Source: Insilico Medicine press releases and conference presentations).

-- **Other Pipeline Candidates:** In addition to Rentosertib, Insilico Medicine is progressing other oncology candidates in discovery and early clinical development stages, as well as fibrosis and aging-related projects mostly in preclinical phases (Source: Insilico Medicine official website).
+- **Other Pipeline Candidates:** In addition to Rentosertib, Insilico Medicine is progressing with other oncology candidates in discovery and early clinical development stages, as well as fibrosis and aging-related projects mostly in preclinical phases (Source: Insilico Medicine official website).

 - **Antiviral Efforts:** The company previously directed AI efforts toward SARS-CoV-2 antiviral candidates, which have since been deprioritized compared to oncology and chronic disease programs (Source: Company announcements).